jsa2/aadClientCredentialsDoc/readme.md

 #### API (resource) app Registrations
-1. Don't enable redirect-uri's for app registrations representing the API.
+1. Don't enable redirect-uri's forApp Registrationsrepresenting the API.
 After all its the client app registration which is authenticating, not the API requesting tokens for itself
 2. In the resource service always besides validating tokens for issuer and audience:
    - Validate clientId (appId claim) against allowed clients (this is important if you are not requiring role assignment) for the resource API
    - Validate role claims